g00351263/Applied-Project-2019/README.md

 2)  after that you can type <span style="color:red">node server.js</span> to run the server.

-3)  go onto any browser(chrome prefered) and type <span style="color:red">localhost:3000</span> you will see the game running.
+3)  go onto any browser(chrome preferred) and type <span style="color:red">localhost:3000</span> you will see the game running.

-4)  if you open multiple browsers, multiple instances can be seen on the browser and can be controlled indivdually.
+4)  if you open multiple browsers, multiple instances can be seen on the browser and can be controlled individually.

 #
 ### Project Repository Includes: <a name="repo"></a>